Zbysekz/Craft/README.md

 - Ctrl + Right Click to toggle a block as a light source.
 - 1-9 to select the block type to create.
 - E to cycle through the block types.
+- X to descend while flying
 - Tab to toggle between walking and flying.
+- C to toggle mouse wheel scrolling (which is annoying with a trackpad)
 - ZXCVBN to move in exact directions along the XYZ axes.
 - Left shift to zoom.
 - F to show the scene in orthographic mode.